 To learn more about Dr. Devoney Looser, visit her website.

-3. Reflecting on the Romantic Archive with Mathelinda Nabugodi
+3. Reflecting on the Romantic Archive with Dr. Mathelinda Nabugodi

 We are joined by Dr. Mathelinda Nabugodi.
 She is a Lecturer in Comparative Literature at University College London.
 She has previously held post-doctoral fellowships at Cambridge and Newcastle, including in the literary archive at the Fitzwilliam Museum.
 She is the author of Shelley with Benjamin: A Critical Mosaic (2023) and one of the editors on the six-volume Longman edition of The Poems of Shelley (1989-2024).
 Her latest book, The Trembling Hand: Reflections of a Black Woman in the Romantic Archive, which came out only a few months ago, explores the connections between British Romanticism and the Black Atlantic.